StoneShuyao/Soar-Smart-Roadside-Infrastructure-System/computing/task_dispatcher/README.md

 - Set the tasks to execute by add config files in the ./config/.

-- Manually set the bandwidth map between each pair of Soar nodes in the cluster.
+- Manually set the bandwidth between each pair of Soar nodes in the cluster.
 (In real-world experiments, each node periodically measures the I2I bandwidth to others and update it to the server to maintain the bandwidth map)
 ```
 bandwidth_map = dict()